 Madura Tea Estate

-Check out the first subtropical tea plantation in Australia at Madura Tea Estates where you can take a plantation tour between October through to May.
+Check out the first subtropical tea plantation in Australia at Madura Tea Estates, where you can take a plantation tour from October through to May.

 Tourist hotspot Byron Bay is only 45 minutes drive away and makes a great day trip.
 There is so much to do in Byron from feasting on local produce in the region’s many cafes and restaurants to plenty of adrenalin pumping activities.